IssueTrak/coding-standards/git_guidelines.md

 ## Summary

 This document describes the conventions and best practices applicable to IssueTrak project repositories.
-They are roughly based on [Fedora's Git Guidelines and Best Practices][fedoragit]
+They are roughly based on [Fedora's Git Guidelines and Best Practices][fedoragit].

 ### Table of Contents